tahmid-chowdhury/SOFE4630U-MS2/README.md

             ![MS3 figure2](figures/cl3-2.jpg)

-   3. The status of the deployment can be checked by the following command
+   3. The following command can check the status of the deployment

       ```cmd
       kubectl get deployment
       ```

-   4. While the status of pods can be accessed by the following command
+   4. While the following command can access the status of pods

       ```cmd
       kubectl get pods